Comparison of Affine and Rational Quadratic Spline Coupling and Autoregressive Flows through Robust Statistical Tests: Hyperparameters

 \section{Hyperparameters}

-For all models we used a total of $10^{5}$ training, $3\cdot 10^{4}$ validation, and $10^{5}$ test points.
+For all models, we used a total of $10^{5}$ trainings, $3\times 10^{4}$ validations, and~$10^{5}$ test points.
 We employed ReLu activation function with no regularization.
-All models were trained for up to $1000$ epochs with initial learning rate set to $10^{-3}$.\footnote{For unstable trainings in large dimensionality, when the training with this initual learning rate failed with a ``nan'' loss, we have reduced the learning rate by a factor $1/3$ and re-tried, until either the training succeded, or the learning rate was smaller than $10^{-6}$.} The learning rate was then reduced by a factor of $0.5$ after $50$ epochs without improvement better than $10^{-4}$ on the validation loss.
+All models were trained for up to $1000$ epochs, with~the \textsc{Adam} optimizer, with the initial learning rate set to $10^{-3}$.\footnote{For unstable trainings in large dimensionality, when the training with this initial learning rate failed with a ``nan'' loss, we reduced the learning rate by a factor $1/3$ and retried until~either the training succeeded or~the learning rate was smaller than $10^{-6}$.} The learning rate was then reduced by a factor of $0.5$ after $50$ epochs without improvement better than $10^{-4}$ on the validation loss.
 Early stopping was used to terminate the learning after $100$ epochs without the same amount of improvement.
-The batch size was set to $256$ for RealNVP and to $512$ for the other algorithms.
-For the two neural spline algorithms we also set the range of the spline equal to $[-16,16]$.
-The values of all hyperparameters on which we performed a scan are reported in Table \ref{tab:hyperparam}.
+The~batch size was set to $256$ for RealNVP and to $512$ for the other algorithms.
+For~the two neural spline algorithms, we also set the range of the spline equal to $[-16,16]$.
+The~values of all hyperparameters on which we performed a scan are reported in Table~\ref{tab:hyperparam}.

-\section{Results summary tables}
+\section{Results Summary Tables}